Colombia Nature & Culture Expedition

 DAY 7 - CARTAGENA

-After breakfast, we take a boat back to Cartagena (2 hours).
-We will drop off our things at the hotel and then head into the walled city for lunch and a tour of the San Felipe Castle.
+Today we wrap up our time on Mucura Island.
+After breakfast, we take a boat back to Cartagena (2 hours), where we will drop off our things at the hotel and then head into the walled city for lunch and a tour of the famous San Felipe Castle.
 This hour-long guided tour will explore the largest military installation of the Spanish colonies.
-That night, we will have a final celebratory dinner in the walled city and a free night to go dancing or get a drink.
-Stop by and watch the nighly dance performances by local groups.
+That night, we will have a final celebratory dinner in the walled city and a free night to explore the city and watch the nightly performances by local African and Caribbean dance groups.
 Overnight at Casa de los Reyes.
+(B, L, D)

 DAY 8 - DEPARTURE